RajHeer/BookLookTracker/README.md

 1. Fix toggle switch functionality for cards array index [1] upwards.

-2. Add method on Book prototype that add 'read' property and 'yes' / 'no' value e.g. find instance in array via ID placed on 'read?' toggle switch and then call method.
+2. Add method on Book prototype that adds 'read' property and 'yes' / 'no' value e.g. find instance in array via ID placed on 'read?' toggle switch and then call method.